Delayed Walking and Other Foot and Leg Problems in Babies

 When Baby Walks on Tiptoes

 Toe walking is common for most babies as they take their first steps.
-Walking on tiptoes should disappear by the time a child is 2 to 3 years old.
+Walking on tiptoes should disappear by the time a child is between ages 2 and 3.
 Many babies practice walking on tiptoe as they are first learning to walk.
 Only later, after 6 to 12 months or so of practice, will they learn to walk with a mature heel-to-toe gait.

 Usually walking on tiptoes is not a problem.
 But if toe walking persists beyond the age of 2 or is done constantly, see your child's doctor for advice.
 Persistent toe walking, or toe walking on only one foot, can be a sign of a central nervous system problem and should be evaluated.